World-Changing Science at NERSC

 Gravitational Wave Sources

 As a final recent example, a team led by Berkeley’s Dan Kasen published a pair of groundbreaking papers in the journal Nature in 2017 showing that observations of the first visible object associated with a gravitational wave detection were consistent with detailed simulations run at NERSC of neutron star mergers that produced a “kilonova.”
-The team also showed that such events are able to synthesize heavy elements that exist in the universe today but were not produced in the Big Bang, confirming a long-suspected but unproven mechanism.
+The team also showed that such events can synthesize heavy elements that exist in the Universe today but were not produced in the Big Bang, confirming a long-suspected but unproven mechanism.